totovr/SimpleOpenNI/README.md

   [SimpleOpenni for Processing 2](https://github.com/totovr/SimpleOpenni/tree/Processing_2.2.1).

-> The library has compatibility with Kinect V2 just in Processing V3.3.7 V3.3.6
+> The library has compatibility with Kinect V2 just in Processing V3.4, V3.3.7 and V3.3.6

 Once you have downloaded the library unzip it and follow the next steps: